 It is notable that the X-A3 offers wifi support, while the M9 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the X-A3 and the M9 have been discontinued, but can regularly be found used on eBay.
+Both the X-A3 and the M9 have been discontinued, but can regularly be found used on ebay.
 The M9 was replaced by the Leica M Typ 240, while the X-A3 was followed by the Fujifilm X-A5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-A3 Manual (free pdf) or the online Leica M9 Manual.
+Further information on the features and operation of the X-A3 and M9 can be found, respectively, in the Fujifilm X-A3 Manual (free pdf) or the online Leica M9 Manual.

 So how do things add up?
 Is the Fujifilm X-A3 better than the Leica M9 or vice versa?
 The listing below highlights the relative strengths of the two models.